Plaza Victoria, Valparaiso

 Public Library in Valparaiso, Chile.

-Santiago Severin Public Library, 1653 Yungay St., in front of Plaza Simon Bolivar.
-It was created on February 27, 1873, being the first public library in Chile, after the Biblioteca Nacional.
-The building, which has a neoclassical and neo-Renaissance style, was inaugurated on October 26, 1919, receiving the name of its benefactor, Santiago Severin.
-It currently has some 82,000 copies of books, along with approximately 260,000 copies of newspapers and magazines.
+It was established on February 27, 1873, making it the first public library in Chile after the Biblioteca Nacional.
+The building, featuring a mix of neoclassical and neo-Renaissance styles, was inaugurated on October 26, 1919, and named after its benefactor, Santiago Severin.
+The library currently houses around 82,000 books, along with approximately 260,000 copies of newspapers and magazines.

 Location of Plaza Victoria